-I sometimes replace the beef stock by red wine.
+I also replace the beef stock by red wine from time to time.
 If you like to add extra punch to the sauce in the end, just stir in some balsamic vinegar.
 Some also like a dash of brown sugar.
 Whatever you like best.

 - 1 ⅔ lbs ground beef (750 g)